Nokia (NYSE:NOK) Updates FY 2021 Earnings Guidance

 Nokia (NYSE:NOK) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $25.34 billion-$26.81 billion, compared to the consensus revenue estimate of $25.67 billion.

-Nokia (NYSE:NOK) last issued its quarterly earnings data on Thursday, April 29th.
-The technology company reported $0.08 earnings per share for the quarter, topping the consensus estimate of $0.01 by $0.07.
+Nokia (NYSE:NOK) last released its earnings results on Thursday, April 29th.
+The technology company reported $0.08 EPS for the quarter, topping analysts’ consensus estimates of $0.01 by $0.07.
 Nokia had a net margin of 3.31% and a return on equity of 9.34%.
-On average, equities research analysts predict that Nokia will post 0.26 earnings per share for the current fiscal year.
+The business had revenue of $6.12 billion for the quarter, compared to the consensus estimate of $5.87 billion.
+On average, analysts anticipate that Nokia will post 0.26 earnings per share for the current year.

-A hedge fund recently raised its stake in Nokia stock.
-OLD Mission Capital LLC increased its stake in shares of Nokia Co.
-(NYSE:NOK) by 627.5% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 573,534 shares of the technology company’s stock after purchasing an additional 494,694 shares during the quarter.
-OLD Mission Capital LLC’s holdings in Nokia were worth $2,243,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 4.21% of the company’s stock.
+An institutional investor recently raised its position in Nokia stock.
+OLD Mission Capital LLC grew its holdings in Nokia Co.
+(NYSE:NOK) by 627.5% in the third quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 573,534 shares of the technology company’s stock after buying an additional 494,694 shares during the quarter.
+OLD Mission Capital LLC’s holdings in Nokia were worth $2,243,000 as of its most recent filing with the SEC.
+Institutional investors and hedge funds own 4.21% of the company’s stock.

 Nokia Corporation provides mobile and fixed network solutions worldwide.
 The company operates through four segments: Mobile Networks, Network Infrastructure, Cloud and Network Services, and Nokia Technologies.
 It focuses on mobile radio including macro radio, small cells, and cloud native radio solutions for communications service providers and enterprises; and provides network planning and optimization, network implementation, and systems integration, as well as company-wide managed services.